Cheng Pei-pei: Personal life and death

 Cheng was Buddhist.
 She was fluent in Shanghainese, Cantonese, Mandarin, and English.

 In 1964, while filming Come Drink with Me, she fell in love with Chan Hung-lit, who played the villain Jade-Faced Tiger.
 The two often quarreled over Chan‘s infidelity and Cheng eventually left him for Yueh Hua, the leading actor in Come Drink with Me.
 Their relationship lasted five years until Cheng's friend Yi Shu, then an entertainment reporter, got involved; Cheng left the love triangle and moved to the United States after marriage.
 When Yi Shu discovered Cheng's letter to Yueh from the US, she became so furious that she cut up Yueh's clothes and stabbed a knife into his bed.
-Yi Shu also made the letter public through newspapers, which put Cheng's marriage in jeopardy and made Yueh to end his own relationship with Yi Shu.
+Yi Shu also made the letter public through newspapers, which put Cheng's marriage in jeopardy and made Yueh end his own relationship with Yi Shu.

 In 1970, Cheng married Taiwanese businessman Yuan Wen-Tung, whose father was the agent for Shaw Brothers in Taiwan.
 The couple met when Shaw Brothers' film Lover's Rock was being shot in Taiwan; Cheng's mother lost money playing mahjong at the Yuan family's home, and Cheng was sent to deliver the money to Yuan's mother, where Cheng first met Yuan.
 After their marriage, they moved to the United States.
 Considering Yuan was the only son in his family, Cheng felt obligated to bear a son for him.
 She experienced eight pregnancies and four miscarriages and had four children until a son was born.
 In 1987, with an alimony of $100,000, she divorced quietly without informing her children and continued to live with Yuan for two years before moving out.

 Cheng's son Harry Yuan is a host on National Geographic, and her daughters Jennifer, Marsha, and Eugenia Yuan are all actresses.

 In 2019, Cheng was diagnosed with corticobasal degeneration, but chose to keep the diagnosis private and spend her remaining time with her children and grandchildren.
 She died in the San Francisco Bay Area on 17 July 2024, at the age of 78.
 She was posthumously awarded the Lifetime Achievement Award at the 61st Golden Horse Awards.